AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

 ![Add Registry](images/Portainer_1.png)

 Test out pulling an image by navigating to `Home`.
 Then select the `Primary` environment and choose `Images` from the left menu.
 Try to pull the `auscat/default_ctp:latest` (or any other AusCAT image) from the registry you added.
-Confirm that the image pull successfully.
+Confirm that the image was pulled successfully.

 ![Pull Image](images/Portainer_2.png)